John Clarke (Baptist minister): Rhode Island

 Clarke had some legal training, and historian Albert Henry Newman argued that he was the principal author of the first complete code of laws that was enacted by the fledgling colony in 1647.
 Rhode Island historian and Lieutenant Governor Samuel G. Arnold extolled the virtues of this code, calling it a model of legislation which has not been surpassed.

 Founding of the Newport church

 In 1638, Roger Williams established a church in Providence which is now known as the First Baptist Church in America.
 The next Baptist congregation was established by John Clarke on Rhode Island and likely had its beginnings when he arrived on the island in 1638.
 Massachusetts Governor John Winthrop wrote that there were "professed Anabaptists" on the island from 1640 to 1641.
 Boston lawyer Thomas Lechford wrote that there was a church on the island in 1640 of which Clarke was the elder or pastor, but he understood that it had been dissolved.
 Nevertheless, Clarke conducted public worship in Newport from the time of his arrival until 1644, when a church at Newport was founded.
-The church remains active as a Reformed Baptist Church and carries the name of United Baptist Church, John Clarke Memorial in honor of its founder.
+The church remains active as a Particular Baptist church and carries the name of United Baptist Church, John Clarke Memorial in honor of its founder.